History Of Veterans Stand Downs

 Stand Down began as the dream of Robert Van Keuren, then the Executive Director of VVSD, and Jon Nachison, Ph.D., Clinical Director of VVSD.
 Concerned about the increasing numbers of homeless Veterans coming to VVSD for services in the mid-80’s, Robert Van Keuren remembered Stand Down, respite he and his military unit were given after being particularly hard hit in Cambodia during the Vietnam war.
 He decided to create services at one site which had previously been scattered throughout San Diego County.

 During canoe trips, He and Jon began working out the details, making great progress designing Stand Down.
 Thevwould be a community intervention which encouraged wide participation among service providers, both Veterans specific and general.
-They sought the opinions of homeless Veterans themselves to make known what was needed to get them off the streets and reintegrated into the community as productive members.
+They sought the opinions of Veterans from various segments of the community to develop a list of needs and develop a plan to help them as productive members.

 And so, the San Diego dream became a reality and a model for the nation.
 Each year since the first, it has grown and been refined to meet the needs of our Veterans.
 Today, they have over 150 organizations/agencies and more than 2500 volunteers from all walks of life that make Stand Down happen.
 Perhaps the hallmark of success is that each year more of our volunteers were once participants, Veterans who have made the courageous move to change their lives and give back.